bolnel/nelsite1/content/articles/how-pass-certification-exam-test-first-try-tips-techniques.md

 Do you need to allocate more time to your studies?
 Try another technique?
 Improve your knowledge of foundational or related topics?

 Measurements are relative – you’re comparing your progress to your assumptions, comparing your current self to yourself from the recent past.
 The goals and milestones aren’t for comparing yourself to other people and their achievements, and aren’t a target in and of themselves.
-They’re used to help with mapping your way towards your ultimate goal.
+They’re used to help with mapping your way toward your ultimate goal.

 {{< figure src="/article_images/how-pass-certification-exam-test-first-try-tips-techniques-img3.jpg" alt="Feel fully calm and confident as you're getting ready to pass your test" caption="photo by \@dimitry_b on Unsplash">}}